ianyu93/piisa-dataset/src/datasets/ehrcomplete_icdfiltered/README.md

 This dataset contains the following fields:
 - `text`: The text of the transcription
-- `ICD9_CODE`: list of codes for International Statistical Classification of Diseases and Related Health Problems
+ `ICD9_CODE`: list of codes from International Classification of Diseases, 9th Revision (ICD-9) - the standard system for classifying diseases and health problems

 Link to the dataset: [ricardosantoss/ehrcomplete_icdfiltered](https://huggingface.co/datasets/ricardosantoss/ehrcomplete_icdfiltered)